Marine life: Echinoderms

 Echinoderms (Greek for spiny skin) is a phylum which contains only marine invertebrates.
 The phylum contains about 7000 living species, making it the second-largest grouping of deuterostomes, after the chordates.

 Adult echinoderms are recognizable by their radial symmetry (usually five-point) and include starfish, sea urchins, sand dollars, and sea cucumbers, as well as the sea lilies.
 Echinoderms are found at every ocean depth, from the intertidal zone to the abyssal zone.
-They are unique among animals in having bilateral symmetry at the larval stage, but fivefold symmetry (pentamerism, a special type of radial symmetry) as adults.
+They are unique among animals in having bilateral symmetry at the larval stage, but five-fold symmetry (pentamerism, a special type of radial symmetry) as adults.

 Echinoderms are important both biologically and geologically.
 Biologically, there are few other groupings so abundant in the biotic desert of the deep sea, as well as shallower oceans.
 Most echinoderms are able to regenerate tissue, organs, limbs, and reproduce asexually; in some cases, they can undergo complete regeneration from a single limb.
 Geologically, the value of echinoderms is in their ossified skeletons, which are major contributors to many limestone formations, and can provide valuable clues as to the geological environment.
 They were the most used species in regenerative research in the 19th and 20th centuries.

 It is held by some scientists that the radiation of echinoderms was responsible for the Mesozoic Marine Revolution.
 Aside from the hard-to-classify Arkarua (a Precambrian animal with echinoderm-like pentamerous radial symmetry), the first definitive members of the phylum appeared near the start of the Cambrian.